txchnothunder/txchnothunder/README.md

   </a>
 </div>

-## Hello there!
-My name is Ethan and I am a third-year Data Science transfer at UC Irvine.
+### I am a current third-year Data Science student at UC Irvine and an aspiring data scientist.

+Although I still have a lot to learn, I hope to develop user-friendly software so data analysis is simple, easy, and efficient for everyone to use.

+**Want to reach me?** Send me an [email](mailto:ethanlw1@uci.edu) and I'll respond as soon as possible!

 <!-- ADD LINK TO LINKEDIN, RESUME, AND EMAIL HERE-->